Strong $F$-regularity and the Uniform Symbolic Topology Property: Preliminary Results

 \begin{definition} Let $R$ be a Noetherian ring of prime characteristic $p>0$. \begin{itemize} \item We say that $R$ is \emph{$F$-pure} if $R\to F^e_*R$ is pure\footnote{A map of $R$-modules $N\to M$ is called \emph{pure} if for $R$-modules $P$, $N\otimes_R P\to M\otimes_R P$ is injective.} for some, equivalently for all, $e\in\NN$. \item We say that $R$ is \emph{strongly $F$-regular} if for all elements $c\in R$ avoiding the minimal primes of $R$, there exists $e\in\NN$ so that $R\to F^e_*R\xrightarrow{\cdot F^e_*c}F^e_*R$ is pure. \end{itemize} \end{definition}

 \begin{remark} There are naturally competing notions of strong $F$-regularity in non-$F$-finite rings.
 Our definition of strongly $F$-regular aligns with the notion of \emph{very strongly $F$-regular} as defined in \cite{HochsterYaoTrans}.
-However, all results presented in this article pertain to rings that are either $F$-finite or essentially of finite type over an excellent local ring.
+The prime characteristic results presented in this article pertain to rings that are either $F$-finite or essentially of finite type over an excellent local ring.
 In these scenarios, the competing notions of strong $F$-regularity discussed in \cite{HochsterYaoTrans} coincide; see \cite[Theorem~2.23 (2)]{HochsterYaoTrans}. \end{remark}

 The following lists well-known properties of $F$-finite rings used throughout the article.
 Items (\ref{purity condition}) and (\ref{F regular condition}) are standard applications of \cite[Theorem~2.6]{HochsterPurity}. \begin{theorem}[Properties of $F$-finite rings] Let $R$ be an $F$-finite ring of prime characteristic $p>0$. \begin{enumerate} \item $R$ has finite Krull dimension, \cite[Proposition~1.1]{KunzExcellent}. \item $R$ is excellent, \cite[Theorem~2.5]{KunzExcellent}.
 Consequently, \begin{itemize} \item the singular locus of $\Spec(R)$ is closed; \item if $R$ is reduced, then $R_\fp$ is analytically unramified for all $\fp\in\Spec(R)$; \item if $\fp\in\Spec(R)$, $R_\fp$ is a normal domain, then $R_\fp$ is analytically irreducible. \end{itemize} \item $R$ is regular if and only if for some, equivalently for all, $e\in\NN$, $F^e_*R$ is a finitely generated flat $R$-module, \cite[Theorem~2.1]{KunzPrimeRegular}. \item $R$ is $F$-pure if and only if for some, equivalently for all, $e\in\NN$, there exists an onto $R$-linear map $F^e_*R\to R$. \item $R$ is strongly $F$-regular if and only if for all $c\in R$ avoiding the minimal primes of $R$, there exists $e\in\NN$ and an onto $R$-linear map $\varphi:F^e_*R\to R$ so that $\varphi(F^e_*c)=1$. \item If $R$ is strongly $F$-regular then $R$ is normal, \cite[Theorem~5.5 (d)]{HHTAMS}. \item The non-strongly $F$-regular locus of $\Spec(R)$ is closed, \cite[Corollary~10.14]{HochsterFoundations}. \end{enumerate} \end{theorem}